Bbek10/Bbek10/README.md

 - 🌱 I’m currently learning Python, JS, and Selenium for automation and SQL with DevOps on side.

-- 💞️ I’m currently joined as an Project Management Trainee at Outside.
-Recently certified by AWS Cloud Architect Associate SAA-C03
+- 💞️ I’m currently joined as an Project Coordinator at Outside.
+Certified AWS Cloud Architect Associate SAA-C03

 - 📫 How to reach me: bibekmanandhar2@gmail.com